 The Great Game 🎲 Kollarum

-He stood there looking out, riding the slopes of memory, when a Tarnese professor of linguistic history walked up to him.
-He was a short man, and Farenn recalled having seen him briefly at two previous Assemblies.
+Farenn was thinking that the Council’s decision might change the course of Kraslikan history when a professor of political science walked up to him.
+He was a short bald man, and Farenn recalled having seen him briefly at two previous Council Assemblies.
 They had never formally met, yet Farenn could tell that this man was not at home in his own skin.
-On the two previous occasions, Farenn was so charged up by the convivial atmosphere and lively debate that he didn’t focus on whatever was bothering his Tarnese colleague.
-As he stepped up to Farenn, the Tarnese had the same anguished look about him and the same intense strain in his eyes, as if he was contending perpetually with the chaos of existence itself.
-This time Farenn was curious about its cause.
+When he met him previously Farenn was so charged up by convivial atmosphere and lively debate that he didn’t focus on whatever was bothering his colleague.
+Even now he had the same anguished look about him and the same intense strain in his eyes.
+It was if he was contending perpetually with the chaos of existence itself.
+It clearly took alot out of the man just to approach Farenn.

-The Tarnese was a nervous man, and it clearly took alot out of him just to approach Farenn.
 The first thing that surprised Farenn was that he didn’t tap the ensign on his chest to activate his translator.
-In that fraction of a second, Farenn wondered if he’d mastered Fallarian, which was not an easy task.
-But then the Tarnese asked him, in perfect English, if he could join him for a moment.
-This almost knocked Farenn off his feet, metaphorically, of course, since Farenn was anything but unstable.
-Still shaking from nervousness, the Tarnese offered his hand.
+Farenn wondered if he’d mastered Fallarian, which was not an easy task.
+But then the man asked him, in perfect English, if he could join him for a moment.
+Still shaking from nervousness, the man offered his hand.
 “My name is Tarnar Kent.
-I’m most honoured to finally make your acquaintance.”
+I’m a professor of politics and philology from the Copper Tarn.
+I’m very honoured to finally make your acquaintance.”

-Tarnar responded, “My interest lies in the preservation of every human culture, from the Mesopotamian to the dying dialects of the forests and hills.
+Tarnar responded, “My interest lies in the preservation of every human culture, from trendy California slang to the dying dialects of the forests and hills.
 My fear is that the Baulian takeover will destroy almost all of these cultures, and replace them with a phoney multicultural patina, spread widely over the real cultures, which constitute a palimpsest beneath.
 An increasingly thin palimpsest, one that will eventually disappear.
 The Baulians will save the planet from environmental destruction, but they’ll also eradicate any cultural riches that stand in their way.
 They won’t hoard these riches; they’ll eradicate them.
 Whole languages will disappear every month, all under the guise of intercultural understanding, streamlined knowledge, and efficient communication.”

 Farenn had heard these arguments before, yet he didn’t interrupt his nervous companion.
-Besides, there was something in Tarnar’s look that reminded Farenn of his old friend from Ataari Lok.
+Besides, there was something in Tarnar’s look that reminded Farenn of Qayam, his old Aatari friend.
 He couldn’t quite say what it was.
 On the surface, he saw in Tarnar’s flickering eyes a deep instability, whereas the first thing he noticed about Qayam was his steadiness.
 At first sight he had pegged Qayam for a security agent, commando, or spy.
 Tarnar on the other hand was shorter and less muscular, and he lacked Qayam’s sureness of manner.
 Tarnar seemed more like the agents Farenn knew on Fallar Discordia, the ones who dug information like gold in a mine, and hoarded it like misers in a locked den.
 Yet unlike those Discordian agents, Tarnar’s good will and intelligence was apparent.
 This, Farenn realized, was what reminded him of Qayam.
 In Farenn’s opinion, there was nothing as valuable as a combination of good will and intelligence.
 So he let him go on, curious where all this would lead.

 “What people don’t understand is that the disappearance of these things is monstrous.
 And by monstrous I mean that it destroys the thing that is least monstrous in the thirteen universes.
 We may have beauty and technology beyond the wildest imagination of human beings.
 But one thing we don’t have is a monopoly on the power of emotion.”